survivejs/webpack-book/manuscript/developing_with_webpack/02_automatic_browser_refresh.md

 ## Conclusion

 In this chapter, you learned to set up webpack to refresh your browser automatically.
-We can go a notch further and enable a feature known as Hot Module Replacement.
+We can go a notch further and enable Hot Module Replacement.
 We'll do that in the next chapter.